-You’ve joined a game in Roll20 and you need to create a character.
-This document aims to assist with this process.
-This article will take you through the very basics of how to add your character, navigate your character sheet, assign permissions, edit your sheet, link character art and tokens, and use your character sheet.
+You have joined a game in Roll20 and you need to create a character.
+This article helps you with the character creation process.
+The article covers the basics information such as how to add your character to your game, edit your character sheet and link character art and tokens.

 Add Your Character

-To begin, your GM will need to Add a Character in the Journal tab.
-This will generate a sheet with an auto-generated name that will become your character.
-Before you can access the character to go through character creation (and to change the name), ask your GM to assign you permissions.
-Edit & Control capability is only able to be assigned to those that have joined the game already, so the GM has to wait for players to join before assigning them character sheets to work with.
+If that option is not enabled, your GM may need to Add a Character in the Journal tab on their end.
+This will generate a character sheet with an auto-generated name that will become your character.
+Before you can access the character and start the character creation process, you need to ask your GM to assign you permissions.
+After granting you permissions, you can change the name of your character.
+The ability to Edit and Control can only be given to players who have joined the game.
+Therefore, the GM must wait for players to join before assigning character sheets.

 Navigate Your Character Sheet

-Once your character sheet is created and you are assigned Edit & Control permission, you can now edit your sheet!
-Select your sheet, click the Edit button at the top
+Once your Character Sheet is created and you are assigned Edit and Control permission, you can now edit your Character Sheet!
+Select your Character Sheet, click the Edit button at the top.

 - Input your character’s name.

-- The GM can allow all, some, or none of the players to be able to see the Character Sheet.
-Players with permission to see a sheet are able to look at it, but are unable to edit unless they also have Edit & Control permissions.
+The GM can allow all, some, or none of the players to be able to see the Character Sheet.
+Players can view a character sheet if they have the permission, but they also need Edit and Control permission to make changes.

 - The player who owns this character will be listed here.
-If you are unable to make a session and wish for another party member to control your character, you can ask the GM to assign Edit & Control to someone else as well.
+If you are unable to join a game session and wish for another party member to control your character, you can ask the GM to assign Edit and Control to someone else.

 - The GM can tag character sheets to create an easier way to search for them in the journal (such as “NPCs” or “BBEG”).
 This is useful for GMs that have a lot of characters in a game, but entirely optional.

-- Drag or upload the picture you’d like to use for your character.
-You can also ask your GM to do so.
+- Drag and Drop, or upload the picture you would like to use for your character.
+You can ask your GM to help your out.
 This image will show up in the Journal tab with your character sheet.
-Note: it will be what appears when dragged on the virtual tabletop if there is no default token.
+Note: If there's no default token, the image will show up when you drag it on the virtual tabletop.

-- After a GM has configured a Token on the tabletop to be controlled by your Character and has set any Vision & Light or token bar configuration settings, the selected token can be linked with the Character Sheet to keep those settings intact.
+- Once the GM has set up a Token on the tabletop for your Character and has configured any Vision & Light or token bar settings, you can link the token with the Character Sheet to keep those settings.

-- You can write to your heart’s content about your character here.
+- Feel free to write as much as you want about your character in this section.
 Any players with permission to see your sheet can see this space.
-It’s a great place to keep campaign notes and thoughts.
+It is a great place to keep campaign notes and thoughts.

 - Your GM may use this in many ways.
-They can keep track of any status effects, hidden agendas, your lines & veils, character backstory hooks, and more here.
-Only the GM has the ability to see this space, so it can act as a safe space for notes that you don't wish the other players to see (example below).
+They can keep track of any status effects, hidden agendas, your lines and veils, character backstory hooks, and more here.
+This space is only visible to the GM, so you can use it to write notes that you don't want the other players to see. (example below).

-When in edit mode, you can drag character art right from your Art Library in game on to your character sheet.
-Under Free Assets, you can find goodies of all sorts of styles, or you can upload your own image to use.
-Your GM may also have some other options as well, so make sure to ask.
+When in edit mode, there are two ways to select a token for your character sheet.
+Under Free Assets, you can find goodies of all sorts of styles to use for your token, or you can upload your own image to use.
+Your GM may also have some other options as well, so make sure to ask!

 Building your character with the Roll20 Charactermancer

-Playing D&D 5e or Pathfinder First Edition?
-You can take advantage of the Roll20 Charactermancer!
-The Charactermancer walks you step by step through creating your character, and can access any compendiums you own or that have been shared with the game.
+Are you playing D&D 5e or Pathfinder First Edition?
+You can take advantage of the Roll20 Charactermancer.
+The Charactermancer explains you step by step through creating your character.
+The Charactermancer can access any compendiums you own or that have been shared with the game.

-No matter what system you're playing, using a Character Sheet Template makes it so much easier.
+No matter what system you are playing, using a Character Sheet Template makes it so much easier.
 While each system has very different sheets, they all work in the same way.
-Click on the name (be it a skill, an attack, a saving throw, or even a straight up ability check) and it will automatically roll for you, modifiers and all, using Quantum Roll.
+When you click on the name of a skill, attack or make an ability check, Quantum Roll will roll for you, including modifiers.

-Every character sheet will have places to keep track of your basic stats, your inventory, your hit points, your level and abilities, your skills, and more.
+Every Character Sheet keeps track of your basic stats, inventory, character level and abilities, and more.